nautes-labs/website/src/en/guide/user-guide/project.md

 ```
 > When requesting the API to update a project, the resource file for the project will also be updated.
 >
-> If your account is a member of the GitLab group and has write access to the `main` branch of the `default.project` repository, you can create or update projects.
+> If your account is a member of the GitLab group and has write permission to the `main` branch of the `default.project` repository, you can create or update projects.